skiggety/skiggety-utils/README.md

 ## TODO list <!-- IGNORE_TODO -->

-The todo list is denoted with the 'TODO' <!--IGNORE_TODO--> keyword and managed by the 'todo' program.
+The todo list is denoted with the 'TODO' <!--IGNORE_TODO--> keyword all over code and managed by the 'todo' program.

 ### The most important tasks 'to do' next...
 ...are in [todo_report/README.txt](todo_report/README.txt), and they are sorted in *descending* order.
+Note the filename and line number pointing to the origin of each item.

-### The full list
+### The full list ..
-sorted ascending by votes by running 'todo' at the command line.
-Most of the todo list is distributed around the codebase, but there are a few miscellaneous ones collected here:

- (run 'todo' or 'dashboard' for the full sorted list) <!-- (IGNORE_TODO) -->
+...can be seen by running 'todo' at the command line from within this directory.

 And by the way, a todo with a vote or 2 is really a "to-not-do".
 That's the key to the whole thing.
 Not doing everything you can, doing the things that come up often enough earn some votes.
 In some cases, you might want to make that more explicit, turns out writing "TODO^0" works just fine.
-(IGNORE_TODO)
+(IGNORE_TODO) So you don't really need to look a t the full list, just a screen-full or so.

+### Miscellaneous

+These ideas don't have a code location, so they go here:

 - TODO: with Kevin: do rust things ...
   - TODO^15: do [rust koans](https://github.com/crazymykl/rust-koans) (with Kevin) so we can prepare to...